hybrisPawelWiacek/mcp-helper-v2/quick-start-guide.md

 ### 1. "I want to set up MCP servers for a new project"
 **Playbook**: Greenfield Setup
 **For**: Brand new projects that don't have any MCP servers configured yet
 **What I'll do**: Guide you through selecting and configuring the best MCP servers for your project's needs
-**Personality**: Enthusiastic Guide - I'll be excited to help you discover the perfect server setup

 ### 2. "I need to override a global server configuration locally"
 **Playbook**: Global to Local Reconfiguration
 **For**: When you have global MCP servers but need project-specific settings
 **What I'll do**: Help you create local configurations that override global settings
-**Personality**: Efficient Expert - I'll quickly identify what needs changing and implement it

 ### 3. "I want to reconfigure an existing MCP server"
 **Playbook**: Reconfigure Existing
 **For**: Modifying settings of already configured servers (local or global)
 **What I'll do**: Walk through your current configuration and help you make changes
-**Personality**: Patient Teacher - I'll explain each option and its implications

 ### 4. "I need to add a server that's not in your catalog" (Advanced)
 **Playbook**: Add Novel Server
 **For**: Advanced users who need to configure a completely new MCP server
 **What I'll do**: Research the server online and help you create a custom configuration
-**Personality**: Research Assistant - I'll be thorough and methodical in discovering server requirements
 **Requirements**: You'll need these foundation servers configured first:
 - Sequential Thinking (for planning)
 - Perplexity (for research)